 Autumn rehearsals will be held online - see the members page for details. (links below)

 Centenary Concert at Southwark Cathedral

-Following government advice on the current Coronavirus epidemic we are regretfully postponing our 100th anniversary concert until later in the year.
+Following government advice on the current Coronavirus epidemic we are regretfully further postponing our 100th anniversary concert until next year.
 The welfare of our supporters and members is paramount.

 Any tickets already purchased for the April concert will be valid for the rescheduled concert in June 2021

 Mozart Coronation Mass and Handel Zadok the Priest